dailybruin/the-stack/_posts/2022-11-03-campus-living.md

 			  Yes
 		  </label>
       <br />
 		<p class = "question">Q7.
-Where do you typically prefer to study?</p>
+How important of a factor is proximity from campus to you?</p>
 		  <label>
         <input type="radio" name="q7" value="oncamp" required>
-			  At lounges and shared spaces
+			  Very important, I want to be as close as possible
 		  </label>
       <br />
 		  <label>
         <input type="radio" name="q7" value="offcamp" required>
-			  In my room
+			  Not that important, I’d rather prioritize other things
 		  </label>
       <br />
   </form>